elf4j/elf4j-provider/README.md

 - Async Logging Only

   Output is always asynchronous with a single writer thread.
-The async only consideration include performance and the project's guiding principle.
+The async only considerations include performance and the project's guiding principle.
 Mainly, though, when was the last time one can recall that logging had to be synchronous, and blocking the application's normal work flow?